Toggle menu

 • pass on your tenancy

-We will contact you to arrange a meeting before your fixed-term tenancy is due to end, normally nine months before.
+We will contact you to arrange a meeting before your fixed-term (flexible) tenancy is due to end, normally nine months before.
 We will discuss your current circumstances to see if you still require the same type of home and review your tenancy history with us.

-Last modified on 03 March 2022
+Last modified on 30 July 2024

 Share this page